The PS4 Pro is better for gaming, as it has better exclusive titles, VR support and offers a nigh-identical experience

 There was some controversy surrounding the PS4 Pro because it does not actually run games in native 4K.
-Rather, it actually renders games in a near-4K resolution and then resorts to advanced upscaling techniques so as to make them appear to be in 4K.
+Rather, it only renders games in a near-4K resolution and then resorts to advanced upscaling techniques so as to make them appear to be in 4K.

 The Xbox One X, on the other hand, aims to deliver a true native 4K experience.
 And indeed, its more powerful GPU does make this possible, even though the difference in image quality is almost unnoticeable.

 There is a bit of a price gap between the two consoles, with the PS4 Pro being the cheaper of the two.
 Namely, Sony’s 4K-capable console launched with a $400 price tag, while the Xbox One X is placed at a heftier $500.

 Let’s be honest: you don’t really care about the hardware and performance nitpicking when it comes to a console.
 Unlike a gaming PC, consoles are meant to be the simpler, more affordable, and more convenient alternative with a single purpose – playing games.

 So, how do the PS4 Pro and the Xbox One X fair in this regard?

 The PlayStation has always had more and better exclusives than the Xbox, and that applies to this generation as well.
 It is also a major reason why the PlayStation 4 sold so much better than the Xbox One.

 On top of that, there is also another important aspect to consider: VR.
 The PS4 Pro has VR support, as does every other PS4 version for that matter.
 The PSVR is also one of the better value VR headsets currently on the market.
 Conversely, Xbox One X has no VR support.

 One advantage that Microsoft has over Sony is that the Xbox One X, like the other Xbox One versions, is fully backwards compatible with the previous generations’ Xbox games.
 This allows users to play any games released for the original Xbox or the Xbox 360 that they own on the Xbox One.